 Table of contents

-It’s not safe to connect to hotel Wi-Fi, as most hotels don’t properly secure their networks.
+No, hotel Wi-Fi isn’t safe, as most hotels fail to properly secure their networks.
 This leaves your data vulnerable to various dangers, such as malware infections, fake WAP (Wireless Access Point), and Man-in-the-Middle attacks.
 External threats aside, network administrators or hotels may monitor and track your online activities.

 What are the dangers of hotel Wi-Fi?